Skip to main content

 FAQs

 Salaried individuals usually do not need to pay advance tax as TDS is deducted by employers.
-However, if you have additional income (such as freelance work or rental income) and your tax liability exceeds ₹10,000 in a year, you must pay advance tax in quarterly installments.
+However, if you have additional income (such as freelance work or rental income) and your tax liability exceeds ₹10,000 in a year, you must pay advance tax in quarterly instalments.

 If you do not file an ITR despite being eligible, you may face:

-• A penalty under Section 234F
+• A penalty under Section 428 (previously called 234F)

-• Interest charges under Section 234A, 234B, and 234C for delayed tax payments
+• Interest charges under Section 423 (previously called 234A), Section 424 (previously called 234B), and Section 425 (previously called 234C) for delayed tax payments

 • Difficulty in securing loans, visas, or government clearances